Have you ever looked into making your own wine? It’s easier and simpler than you might think with this Instant Pot homemade wine recipe…

-- Add ½ cup sugar in the bottle of Welch’s grape juice and shake vigorously.
+- Add ½ cup of sugar in the bottle of Welch’s grape juice and shake vigorously.

-- Add ½ packet Lalvin Red Wine Yeast in the bottle and again shake vigorously.
+- Add ½ packet Lalvin Red Wine Yeast in the bottle and shake vigorously one more time.

-- Put the juice in the Instant pot.
+- Pour the juice into the Instant Pot.

 - Close the lid, press the “Yogurt” button and then press the “Less” button.

 - Cook for 48 hours.
 Keep the venting knob on "venting".

 - The alcohol, in the instant pot, doesn't cook off it gets trapped in the sealed pressure cooker and condenses back into the liquid.